elopio/docs/source/includes/_apiOverview.md

 Once augur.js has been installed, it will need to be connected to an Ethereum node and an [Augur Node](#augur-node).
 These can be running locally or remotely (hosted).

 To connect to the desired Ethereum node and Augur node, call the function `augur.connect` as shown to the right.
 Upon doing so, augur.js will iterate through the list of addresses provided in the `ethereumNode` argument and attempt to connect to each one until a successful connection is established or all attempts have failed.
-The Ethereum node may have multiple HTTP, websocket, or IPC addresses specified as arrays.
+The Ethereum node may have multiple HTTP, WebSocket, or IPC addresses specified as arrays.
+Once they have all either successfully connected or failed to connect, the first address for each connection type (HTTP, WS, IPC) that connected successfully will be chosen and used for that connection type.
+The connection will be chosen automatically based on a preference of IPC > WS > HTTP.

 Similarly, augur.js will attempt to use the `augurNode` parameter to connect to an Augur Node.
 However, `augurNode` may only be specified as a single-address string, not as an object containing an array of addresses.

 The Augur development team hosts an Augur Node and Ethereum node on the Ethereum test network, Rinkeby.
 They host Augur Nodes and Ethereum nodes on private chains using Clique ([Geth's](https://geth.ethereum.org/) Proof-of-Authority protocol) and Aura ([Parity's](https://www.parity.io/) Proof-of-Authority protocol).
 The addresses for these hosted nodes are as follows: